Mattress Shopping Tips Online

-I touched on this a little above, but for most online brands you should search for a coupon code before you purchase.
-The typical coupon code will knock off $50 - $100 from the price tag.
-And during holidays you can expect discounts in the $75 - $150 range, depending on the brand and holiday.
+We touched on this a little above—for most online brands, you should search for a coupon code before you purchase.
+The typical coupon code will knock off $50-$100 from the price tag.
+And during holidays, you can expect discounts in the $75-$150 range, depending on the brand and holiday.
 You’ll find that most brands are pretty upfront with their discounts and some even apply them automatically because they don’t want to miss out on a sale.

 Mattress Shopping Tip #4:

 Most brands and stores will offer bigger discounts the more that you spend.
 For example, if you purchase a bed frame as well as a mattress, the discount will likely be larger than if you just purchased the mattress by itself.
-Often times brands will offer around $50 off the bed, but $100+ off if you spend say $2,000 or more.
+Often, brands will offer around $50 off the mattress, but $100+ off if you spend, say, $2,000 or more.
 Clearly, the prices and discounts differ by brand, but bundles are a clever way to nab a deal, especially if you were already looking for a new set of sheets, a new bed frame, or a new pillow.
 This past Black Friday, Bear Mattress offered $100 off any purchase over $500 and $150 off any purchase over $1,000.
-Since all of their beds at the time were under $1,000 in order to get $150 off you needed to throw in a pillow or mattress protector.
+Since all of their beds at the time were under $1,000, in order to get $150 off you needed to purchase a pillow or mattress protector, as well.

 Mattress Shopping Tip #5: Look at the Warranties

 It’s a good idea in general to look over warranties before you make any large purchases.
-Same goes for mattresses.
-Most of the brands out there offer a 10-year limited warranty where they’ll replace, repair, or re-cover your mattresses if any manufacturing defects or issues related workmanship appear.
-Typically these are a 1” sag in the mattress with no weight applied or cracks in the foams.
-Often times the warranties only cover the original purchaser and do not extend outside of the United States.
+Mattresses are no exception.
+Most of the brands out there offer a 10-year limited warranty under which they’ll replace, repair, or re-cover your mattresses if any manufacturing defects or issues related to workmanship appear.
+Typically, these issues are defined as a 1” sag in the mattress with no weight applied, or cracks in the foams.
+The warranties usually only cover the original purchaser and do not extend outside of the United States.

-We’ve seen a few brands such as Nectar and Layla Sleep offer lifetime or ‘Forever’ warranties.
+We’ve seen a few brands, such as WinkBed and Layla Sleep, offer lifetime or “Forever” warranties.
 These usually have tiers.
-For example, the first 10 years have better coverage and from years 11+, the warranty is a lot less favorable.
-I just want to point out that lifetime warranties are great, but they generally have extra stipulations.
+For example, the first 10 years have better coverage than years 11+.
+After the 10-year mark, the warranty is a lot less favorable.
+We just want to point out that lifetime warranties are great, but they generally have extra stipulations.

 Mattress Shopping Tip #6:

-Most online brands offer some sort of trial period, whether it be 100 nights—as is the case with the Eve Mattress and many others—or 365 nights—as is the case with DreamCloud.
-These allow you plenty of time to test your bed out.
-You should take several months to truly consider if it’s the bed for you.
+Most online brands offer some sort of trial period, whether it be 100 nights—as is the case with the Casper Mattress and many others—or 365 nights—as is the case with DreamCloud.
+These trials allow you plenty of time to test out your bed.
+You should take several months to truly consider if it’s the right mattress for you.

-In the event, however, that you get buyer’s remorse sometime after the trial period expires, certain brands offer protection for you there as well.
-Nest Bedding, for example, has a Lifetime Comfort Guarantee whereby if you want a larger, smaller, softer, or firmer mattress after the 100-night trial period expires, you can purchase another Nest Bedding mattress at 50% of its current selling price.
+In the event, however, that you get buyer’s remorse sometime after the trial period expires, certain brands offer protection for you there, as well.
+Nest Bedding, for example, has a Lifetime Comfort Guarantee, so if you want a larger, smaller, softer, or firmer mattress after the 100-night trial period expires, you can purchase another Nest Bedding mattress at 50% of its current selling price.
 I wouldn’t say this is ideal, but it’s a thoughtful way for Nest to ensure that you’re 100% happy with their mattress.